ko9ma7/GrowCastleAutobot/README.md

 ### Instructions are in the file gcAutobot_guide.pdf
 ### Read instuctions carefully before use!

+## ❓ If you encounter problems during clicker setup, open an issue, or create new discussion in `Discussions` section

 ## ⚠️Warning: using this to gain an advantage will result in a ban.
 Use for fun

 # Change Log